 Not every summer day is perfect on Long Island’s East End.
-In fact, there are those days in July and August when Mother Nature just refuses to cooperate.
+In fact, there are those rainy days in July and August when Mother Nature just refuses to cooperate.

 When those moments occur, parents have to get more creative in minding the little ones.
-The good news is that as the Hamptons and North Fork have become more year-round destinations, the entertainment options for children have grown.
+The good news is that as the Hamptons and North Fork have become more year-round destinations, entertainment options for children have grown.

 It’s true: Even in the summer, the East End isn’t just about beaches and playgrounds.
 We have museums, art galleries, indoor play spaces, and more.
-So with that in mind, here are 30 ways to stave off rainy-day fever on the East End.
+So with that in mind, here are 30-plus ways to stave off rainy-day fever on the East End.
 And here’s hoping the clouds don’t linger too long.

 By the way, paring this list down is no easy task.
 For more inspiration, see our comprehensive guide to the East End, including our list of 50 great things to do with kids on the East End this summer.
 If you need accommodations, see our list of the top kid-friendly hotels in the region.